Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Conclusions and Outlook

-The polaritons could also be used as an \textit{in-situ} JPA or Josephson Parametric Dimer \cite{Eichler2014,Winkel2020} by degenerate pumping below the critical bistability points of each polaritons or by degenerate pumping in-between the frequencies of both polaritons.
+Finally, the transmon molecule circuit is also promising for other readout schemes using polaritons as an in-situ Josephson Parametric Dimer or JPA \cite{Eichler2014,Winkel2020}.
+This can be achieved through degenerate pumping either below the critical bistability points of each polariton or in between the frequencies of both polaritons.
+Implementing these strategies holds the potential to further enhance the quantum efficiency and performances of the readout process in future experiments.